-Journaling is great for venting your frustrations (instead of an unsuspecting bystander).
+Journaling is great for venting frustrations (instead of an unsuspecting bystander).
 It can help you to deal with overwhelming feelings and to look at situations in a more rational manner.
-This habit will decrease your overall stress and anxiety levels.
+This habit will decrease overall stress and anxiety levels.

 8. Avoid Negative People

 Debbie Downers are everywhere.
 We can’t control their attitude, so it’s best to slip away from them.
 Hanging out with them is not worth losing your happiness.
 You need to focus on what is right in your life, not complain about what isn’t.

 Mindless eating or drinking can damage our bodies.
 We’ve got to stop and think (every time) about what we’re about to put in our stomachs.
 Simply being cognizant of what we’re about to ingest will reduce over-eating.
 Plus, it will help to avoid drinking too much sugar or alcohol.

 Yoga can improve immunity to sickness, memory, focus, and quality of sleep.
 It will decrease cortisol, blood pressure, digestive problems, and stress levels.
 If you learn to practice yoga often then you can look forward to many benefits in your quality of life.